denisPoifol/CollectionModel/README.md

 ### CollectionViewModel

 `CollectionViewModel` is a struct representing as closely as possible the structure of a `UICollectionView`.
-It is generic over two parameters `SupplementaryViewModel` and `CellViewModel` both parameters are self explanatory they should represent the models used to configure the cells of the collectionView or the supplementary views which could be a header a footer or a custom suplementary view
+It is generic over two parameters `SupplementaryViewModel` and `CellViewModel` both parameters are self explanatory they should represent the models used to configure the cells of the collectionView or the supplementary views which could be a header a footer or a custom supplementary view

 This struct is mainly a wrapper for an array of `CollectionSectionViewModel` which is a struct representing a section of `UICollectionView`.

-`CollectionSectionViewModel` relies on an array of cellViewModels and a dictionary storing supplementaryViewModels where a key is `SupplementaryViewSectionKey` a couple of an index and kind for the suplementary view.
-Header and footer for the section are stored in their own variable appart from the dictionnary.
+`CollectionSectionViewModel` relies on an array of cellViewModels and a dictionary storing supplementaryViewModels where a key is `SupplementaryViewSectionKey` a couple of an index and kind for the supplementary view.
+Header and footer for the section are stored in their own variable appart from the dictionary.

 Implementing a collectionViewDataSource relying on `CollectionViewModel` is pretty straight forward if you only use one type of cell :
 ```Swift